Western Institutional Review Board (WIRB)

 - Notify your Proposal and Contract Administrator in Sponsored Programs once you receive a WIRB® approval letter; your account cannot be set up without this approval letter.

 You can visit the WIRB® web site in order to learn more about WIRB® and download their submission forms.
 You may also contact WIRB® at: 800-562-4789 or via e-mail at email@example.com.
-Additionally, the Office of Research Compliance at WSU has designated a staff member to assist you with the WIRB® submission: please contact the Office at 313-577-1862 to arrange for help or training.
+Additionally, there is a designated a staff member to assist you with the WIRB® submission: please contact Megan Boyt at 313-577-0516 to arrange for help or training.

 When submitting clinical trials research studies, please follow the template provided here.
 You may tailor the procedures and language to follow your study specifics, but remember to keep the language simple.